rogerpadilla/prouter/README.md

 });

-// Listen when navigation happens in any router.
+// Listen after navigation happens in any router.
-Router.history.on('route', function (router, evt) {
+Router.history.on('route:after', function (router, evt) {
     // prints information about the involved router. console.log(router);
     // prints information about the previous handler (if so)